Frequently Asked Questions

 and are for experimental use only.

-substantial additional certification burdens for piston engines
+the FAA announced substantial additional certification burdens

-specified by FAR 33 in order to certify an engine.
-These additional,
+defined testing requirements specified by FAR 33 in order to

-arbitrary requirements coupled with draconian limits on initial
+with draconian limits on initial TBOs make FAA certification

-installation would also require a separate certification essentially
+would also require a separate installation certification essentially

 makes it economically impossible to produce a certified version